EdcMax/date-util-func/README.md

 ## Design

-The main goroutine loads `Procfile` and sta
+The main goroutine loads `Procfile` and starts each comma